byseop/talktalk/README.md

 $ yarn
 ```
 3. Rename .env.exmaple to .env.development and .env.production
-If you are concerned about uploading this file to your product, update your Netlife preferences.
+If you are concerned about uploading this file to your product, update your Netlify preferences(env).
 ```
 # SET .env.development
 # SET .env.production